-This calculator estimates how much extra taxes you'll pay when married filing separate for the purposes of minimizing your IDR payment under SAVE, PAYE, or IBR.
+This calculator estimates how much extra taxes you'll pay when married filing separate for the purposes of minimizing your IDR payment under plans like IBR and the upcoming Repayment Assistance Plan (RAP).
 The downloadable version of this calculator allows you to compare the lower IDR payment with the tax cost.

 Wondering how to optimize your student loan payments with tax strategies and financial planning?
 Book a free intro call with the SLP Wealth team to learn more.